-Between hacks at banks, credit agencies, and hospitals and old-fashioned dumpster diving, your personal information could be more at risk than your think.
-Learn a few simple ways to protect yourself from the costs and hassles of identity theft.
+Between cyber-attacks at banks, credit agencies, hospitals, and old-fashioned dumpster diving, your sensitive personal information could be more at risk than your think.
+Learn a few simple ways to enhance your cybersecurity and protect yourself from identity theft.

 Seven ways to protect yourself against identity theft.

 Identity theft is a booming business.
-According to a study by Javelin Strategy & Research, in the past five years, thieves have gotten their hands on more than $107 billion by stealing the identities of millions of Americans.
+According to a study by Javelin Strategy & Research, fraud losses increased by 15% in 2019.
 But there are simple, proactive ways you can protect yourself.
 Here’s what you should do now.

 Choose strong passwords and change them every few months.
 Although it’s easy to use your dog’s name or favorite sports team as your password for all your accounts, that’s not wise.
 Choose a password that can’t be guessed if someone gets access to information like your birthday, hometown, or mother’s name.
 Passphrases—a series of words that makes sense only to you—are the best way to protect your information, according to cybersecurity experts.

 Avoid posting too much personal information on social media.
 A person who wants to steal your identity can pick up that information and use it to answer the challenge questions banks and shopping sites use to make sure it’s really you logging into an account.

 If your wallet is lost or stolen, someone could use the information to open new accounts or commit medical identity fraud.
 Don’t put your Social Security number on checks either.